DmitriyGo7/GloboFindBar/Installation Guide.md

 	}																//GloboFindBar-
 ```

-That's it, basically just 5 or 6 lines of code if you don't count lines with curly brackets make FindBar global!
+That's it, basically just 5 or 6 lines of code, if you don't count lines with curly brackets, make FindBar global!

 STEP 5: Pack again and replace original omni.ja files.